antifold

 Einstein kept one rule: everyone who moves at a constant speed measures the same speed of light.
 That rule forces space and time to mix when you change your speed.
 Minkowski showed it is easier to think of one thing called spacetime.
 Different observers take different “slices”, but the physics stays the same.

-In our simple 1+1 picture (time and one space direction), a boost along $x$ mixes coordinates as $x' = \gamma(x-vt)$ and $t' = \gamma(t-vx)$ with $\gamma = 1/\sqrt{1-v^2}$.
+The weird thing is this: two observers can disagree about the order of events, about how long a second lasts, and about how long a meter stick is -- yet they always agree on the speed of light and on the spacetime interval $t^2-x^2$.
+In our simple 1+1 picture, a boost along $x$ mixes coordinates as $x' = \gamma(x-vt)$ and $t' = \gamma(t-vx)$ with $\gamma = 1/\sqrt{1-v^2}$.
 In the canvas, the light cone stays fixed.
 The blue $x'$ and $t'$ axes tilt as you change $v$.
-The gray curves show the same quantity $t^2-x^2$ staying constant.
+The gray curves show $t^2-x^2$ staying constant -- the one thing all observers share.

 Spin‑1/2

-A rotation about $z$ looks like $R_z(\theta)=\exp\!\big(-\tfrac{i}{2}\,\theta\,\sigma_z\big)$.
-The factor $1/2$ explains the 720° return.
+Mathematically, a rotation about $z$ looks like $R_z(\theta)=\exp\!\big(-\tfrac{i}{2}\,\theta\,\sigma_z\big)$.
+That factor of $1/2$ is the whole story -- it is why the period doubles.
 In the canvas, the blue arrow shows the physical direction (period $2\pi$).
 The green hand shows the spinor phase (period $4\pi$).
+Watch them carefully: the blue arrow completes a lap while the green one is only halfway home.

 Terms in the formula: $\theta$ is the rotation angle; $\sigma_z=\begin{bmatrix}1&0\\0&-1\end{bmatrix}$ is the Pauli matrix that distinguishes up/down; the exponential makes a unitary rotation; the factor $1/2$ causes the 720° return; an overall minus sign leaves probabilities unchanged.